camunda/camunda-docs-manual/content/guides/user-guide/01-process-engine/06-history.md

 ### User Operation Log Entries

 The log consists of *operations* and *entries*.
 An operation corresponds to one performed action and consists of many entries, one at least.
 Entries contain the detailed changes being part of the operation.
 When making a user operation log query the returned entities are of type `UserOperationLogEntry`, corresponding to entries.
-Multiple entries of one operation are linked by an operation id.
+All entries of one operation are linked by an operation id.

 A user operation log entry has the following properties:

-* **Operation Type**: An identifier of the operation performed.
-Available operation types are listed in the interface [org.camunda.bpm.engine.history.UserOperationLogEntry](ref:/api-references/javadoc/org/camunda/bpm/engine/history/UserOperationLogEntry.html).
 * **Operation ID**: A generated id that uniquely identifies a performed operation.
 Multiple log entries that are part of one operation reference the same operation ID.
+* **Operation Type**: A name of the operation performed.
+Available operation types are listed in the interface [org.camunda.bpm.engine.history.UserOperationLogEntry](ref:/api-references/javadoc/org/camunda/bpm/engine/history/UserOperationLogEntry.html).
+Note that one operation can consist of multiple types, for example a cascading API operation is one user operation, but is split into multiple types of operations.
 * **Entity Type**: An identifier of the type of the entity that was addressed by the operation.
 Available entity types are listed in the class [org.camunda.bpm.engine.EntityTypes](ref:/api-references/javadoc/org/camunda/bpm/engine/EntityTypes.html).
+Like the operation type, one operation may address more than one type of entity.
 * **Entity IDs**: A job log entry contains the entity IDs that serve to identify the entities addressed by the operation.
 For example, an operation log entry on a task contains the id of the task as well as the id of the process instance the task belongs to.
 As a second example, a log entry for suspending all process instances of a process definition does not contain individual process instance IDs but only the process definition ID.
 * **User ID**: The ID of the user who performed the operation.
 * **Timestamp**: The time at which the operation was performed.